fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/mT4uH/) to edit the above chart.

-## Place tick marks and tick values inside gauge
+## Place Tick Marks and Tick Values Inside Gauge

 By default, the tick marks and tick values are rendered outside the gauge scale.
 However, you can configure them to be placed inside the gauge, using the following attributes: